lehaifeng/T-GCN/README.md

   <img width = "500" src= "./big picture.png">
 </p>

-All works can be deduced from this picture, and new works can also be inspired and created.
-We further make it concrete according to our works.
+All works can be deduced, inspired and created from this picture.

 <p align = 'center'>
   <img src="./big picture2.png">